mw-data-lib-symposium/website/symposium_info/symposium_subpages/schedule.md

 However, missing or deleted data is one of many threats facing higher education, and more specifically libraries.
 As much as we may want to participate in data rescue, create workshops and design full LibGuides on the data crisis, it may be impractical.
 This lightning talk will showcase how a small box on government data deletion and alternate sources may be easier to manage and update, can contribute to internal dialogue on the data issues, and is an easy tool to share that helps colleagues have their own conversations.

-**Going Beyond Creative Commons: Approaches to Licensing Works with Both Data and Code**
+**2.2 Going Beyond Creative Commons: Approaches to Licensing Works with Both Data and Code**
 1:15 - 1:22

 **Jake Gibson**